DeliriumKR/obsidianEiraya/README.md

 # obsidianEiraya
-Backup Repository for the Obsidian Vault: Eiraya,
+Backup Repository for the Obsidian Vault: Eiraya - The Seven Thrones